GLOSSARY OF TERMS

 If an indictment is sealed, it has been filed in a court but its contents are unknown until the accused is in custody.
 This may be done to maintain the secrecy of an investigation, or to keep the accused from fleeing until they are apprehended.

-A court order requiring a person or organization (such as a government agency) to refrain from taking certain actions.
+A court order prohibiting a person or organization (such as a government agency) from taking certain actions.

 An official responsible for investigating an organization or activity.